kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/8-rdbms/4-node-interactions-with-db.md

 await client.connect();
 ```
 Here we used configuration object which was passed to `Client` constructor.
 We specified DB host, port, user and password
-for our instance of PostgreSQL which is running inside docker container.
+for our instance of PostgreSQL which is running inside Podman container.

 Now we can use ` query ` method to execute any sql operation.
 Let's first create two tables from previous example: